-- Q. Number of rooms. - C. Count living and dining rooms, bedrooms and any other room including kitchen and utility room.
-Do not count bathrooms, garages, porches, verandahs, passage ways or rooms used ONLY for business purposes.
+- Q. Number of rooms. - C. Count living and dining rooms, bedrooms and any other room including kitchen and utility room, i.e. laundry rooms that you can walk into.
+Do not count bathrooms, garages, porches, verandahs, passage ways, laundry closets or rooms used ONLY for business purposes.